 We will have until 12 months from the closing of this offering to consummate an initial business combination.
 However, if we anticipate that we may not be able to consummate our initial business combination within 12 months, we may extend the period of time to consummate a business combination up to two times, each by an additional three months (for a total of up to 18 months to complete a business combination) without submitting such proposed extensions to our shareholders for approval or offering our public shareholders redemption rights in connection therewith.
-Pursuant to the terms of our amended and restated memorandum and articles of association and the trust agreement to be entered into between us and Continental Stock Transfer & Trust Company on the date of this prospectus, in order to extend the time available for us to consummate our initial business combination, our sponsor or its affiliates or designees, upon ten days advance notice prior to the applicable deadline, must purchase an additional number of private placement warrants at a price of \$1.00 per private placement warrant for an aggregate of \$2,000,000, or up to \$2,300,000 if the underwriters' over-allotment option is exercised in full (\$0.10 per public Class A ordinary share in either case), in a private placement to occur on or prior to the date of the applicable deadline, for each three-month extension (or up to an aggregate of \$4,000,000 (or \$4,600,000 if the underwriters' over-allotment option is exercised in full), or \$0.20 per public Class A ordinary share if we extend for the full six months).
-The proceeds from any such private placement shall be deposited into the trust account for the purpose of extending the period of time to consummate a business combination.
+Pursuant to the terms of our amended and restated memorandum and articles of association and the trust agreement to be entered into between us and Continental Stock Transfer & Trust Company on the date of this prospectus, in order to extend the time available for us to consummate our initial business combination, our sponsor or its affiliates or designees, upon ten days advance notice prior to the applicable deadline, must deposit into the trust account \$2,000,000, or up to \$2,300,000 if the underwriters' over-allotment option is exercised in full (\$0.10 per public Class A ordinary share in either case) on or prior to the date of the applicable deadline, for each three-month extension (or up to an aggregate of \$4,000,000 (or \$4,600,000 if the underwriters' over-allotment option is exercised in full), or \$0.20 per public Class A ordinary share if we extend for the full six months).
+Any such payments would be made in the form of a loan.
+Any such loans will be non-interest bearing and payable upon the consummation of our initial business combination.
+If we complete our initial business combination, we would either repay such loaned amounts out of the proceeds of the trust account released to us, or up to \$4,600,000 of such loans may be convertible into private warrants at a price of \$1.00 per warrant at the option of the lender.
+If we do not complete a business combination, the loans would be repaid out of funds not held in the trust account, and only to the extent available.
+Our sponsor has agreed to waive its right to be repaid for such loans out of the funds held in the trust account in the event that we do not complete a business combination.
 Our sponsor and its affiliates or designees are not obligated to fund the trust account to extend the time for us to complete our initial business combination.
+You will not be able to vote on or redeem your shares in connection with any such extension.